How James Found His Place in Care at Progress

 Staff preparation has been just as deliberate.
 A detailed service manual, walkthroughs, short videos and phased inductions are all part of helping the team feel confident in a new and much larger environment.
 The expectation is not perfection from day one, but curiosity, creativity and a willingness to support young people to take their next steps.

 “It will feel overwhelming at first,” Amanda admits.
 “But once staff see the young people thriving, they will thrive too.”
-Spring Meadows is ready.
+Spring Meadow is ready.
 Ready to support a wider range of needs.
 Ready to remove barriers.
 Ready to help young people move forward with confidence.

 When asked to sum it up, Amanda calls it holistic, calming and beautiful.
 Dawn chooses a simpler word.